- Paddington 2 – Ellen, Regional Fundraising Manager

 Make some tickets or if you have children, get them to make the tickets and sneak in some home schooling as they practice spelling the film title, telling the time and working out the maths for ticket prices.

 For the ultimate movie experience why not watch trailers before your main feature?
-Cineworld have uploaded their Pre-Reel trailers and adverts to YouTube for you to stream before your film.
+Cineworld have uploaded their Pre-Reel trailers to YouTube for you to stream before your film.

 And finally…don’t forget to turn your mobile off!